-Look to specially formulated products like our Masks to help reduce redness to hydrate and soothe skin.
+Look to specially formulated products like our Nurturing Mask to help reduce redness to hydrate and soothe skin.
 A gentle treatment mask, it contains nourishing plant oils and calming natural botanicals like Aloe Vera.

 A light moisturiser in warm weather will ensure optimal balance and hydration for sensitive skin.
 Our Soothing Day Care Lotion is a light-textured moisturising lotion to help calm and protect against daily environmental aggressors.